wpsharks/s2member/readme.txt

 Please see: <http://s2member.com/r/translations/>

+== Upgrade Notice ==

+= 221031 =
+Bug Fix PayPal IPNs being ignored since last release.

 == Changelog ==

+= v221031 =

+- (Framework) **Bug Fix**: Fix PayPal IPNs being ignored because a bug in the last release.
+After updating to this release, you may want to [review your latest IPNs](https://www.paypal.com/merchantnotification/ipn/history) since updating to v221028, and re-send them from PayPal.
+See [thread 10208](https://f.wpsharks.com/t/10208)

 = v221028 =

 - (Framework) **Fix**: Initialized some array keys to prevent PHP warnings in PayPal notify and return files.
-Thanks Greg Mulhauser for your help.
+Thanks Greg M. for your help.

 - (Framework) **UI**: Widened the Logs viewer.
 Thanks Sim.
 See [thread 10064](https://f.wpsharks.com/t/10064)